MohammedTaha-751/ShadowFox/README.md

 # 🌟 ShadowFox Java Internship

-This repository contains my task submissions for the **ShadowFox Java Development Internship**.
+This repository contains all my task submissions for the **ShadowFox Java Development Internship**.

 ---